oracle/pgql-lang/pages/pgql-1.2-spec.md

 These rules describe the following:

- - Identifiers (used for e.g. graph names, property names, etc.) take the form of an alphabetic character followed by zero or more alphanumeric or underscore (i.e. `_`) characters.
  - Single quoted strings (used for string literals) consist of:
      - A starting single quote.
      - Any number of characters that are either: